Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a wide field-of-view telescope addendum to the Yakutsk array: Application of EAS simulation results to the analysis of Cherenkov radiation signal

 In general, due to the universality of the electron distributions in EAS, the angular and lateral distributions of the Cherenkov photons emitted by a shower path element depend only on the age of the shower and its height in the atmosphere \cite{UniverCher,UniverAge}.
-Consequently, the distributions of photons measured with Cherenkov radiation detectors can be equivalently described by different models having the same $X_{max}^{Ne}$ and $\sigma_{\nu}$.
-We do not mention the energy spectrum of electrons, bearing in mind that it determines the total number of electrons emitting Cherenkov radiation, and is parametrized by $X_{max}^{Ne}$.
+Consequently, the distributions of photons measured with Cherenkov radiation detectors can be equivalently described by different models having the same $X_{\rm max}^{N_e}$ and $\sigma_{\alpha}$.
+We do not mention the energy spectrum of electrons, bearing in mind that it determines the total number of electrons emitting Cherenkov radiation, and is parametrized by $X_{\rm max}^{N_e}$.

-The difference between this algorithm and that of SINP MSU and Tunka's second approach is in the fixed core distance of $\tau(R_i)$ in their case, and on the contrary, a variety of distances (within the interval $200-1000$ m) in our case, to determine $X_{max}^{Ne}$.
+The difference between this algorithm and that of SINP MSU and Tunka's second approach is in the fixed core distance of $\tau(R_i)$ in their case, and on the contrary, a variety of distances (within the interval $200-1000$ m) in our case, to determine $X_{\rm max}^{N_e}$.
 In the latter, the amount of empirical information is definitely greater.

 Fig.~\ref{Fig:DurVsXmax} presents a fit to our measurements of calculations with different maximum depths incorporated into the approximations of Nerling et al. by CORSIKA simulations in $R_i\in(200,1000)$ m.
 Namely, the sum of squared differences between the observed and simulated durations of Cherenkov signals in the $R_i$ interval is minimized.
-The width of the angular distribution of Cherenkov photons in EAS is a function of the age of the shower and the height of the shining point; we have approximated it by the value at $s=1,h=h_{max}^{cher}$ in order to demonstrate a fit.
-Variation of the width, $\sigma_{\nu}(s,h)$, is carried out by a scaling factor applied to the angle between the direction to the detector and the shower axis.
+The width of the angular distribution of Cherenkov photons in EAS is a function of the age of the shower and the height of the shining point; we have approximated it by the value at $s=1,h=h_{\rm max}^{\rm cher}$ in order to demonstrate a fit.
+Variation of the width, $\sigma_{\alpha}(s,h)$, within the interval $(4.3^0,8.1^0)$ is carried out by a scaling factor applied to the angle between the direction to the detector and the shower axis.
+In other words, we have adapted the toy model parameters in order to get the best description of the observed FWHM$(R_i)$ in the interval $R_i\in(200,1000)$ m.

+It turns out that $X_{\rm max}^{N_e}=670\pm20 \pm5$ g/cm$^2$ provides the best fit to the experimental values of the durations of the Cherenkov signals in EAS with energy 0.2 EeV and zenith angle $18^0$.
+Specifically, the optimized model result is in agreement with an overview formed by 386 EAS events allocated to $R_i$ intervals.
+Here, we considered the two sources of $X_{\rm max}^{N_e}$ uncertainties originated in reconstruction errors of the shower core position and arrival direction, and in uncertainties of the Cherenkov signal measurement (details of the estimation of instrumental uncertainties are given in Appendix \ref{app-a}).